Best Final Expense Insurance in October 2023

 Burial Insurance Alternatives

 Final expense insurance isn’t your only option when you want to leave something behind for your beneficiaries to use for your funeral expenses.
-You may find other types of policies to be better suited to your current situation.
+You may find other types of policies better suited to your current situation.
+If you find that purchasing funeral insurance isn’t the most logical option for you, here are some alternatives to consider:

 Term Life Insurance

-Based on the American Council of Life Insurers' 2022 Life Insurers Fact Book, 40% of new individual life policies in 2021, or 4.1 million policies, were term life insurance.
+According to the American Council of Life Insurers' 2022 Life Insurers Fact Book, 40% of new individual life policies in 2021, or 4.1 million policies, were term life insurance.
 These policies provide coverage for a specific amount of time, whether 10, 20 or 30 years.
 They're also more affordable than permanent life insurance, so they may be a better option if you're relatively young and healthy.

 Pre-Need Insurance

-This type of policy, also known as a funeral policy, is offered by funeral homes and funeral directors.
+This type of policy, also known as a funeral policy, is offered by funeral homes and directors.
 It allows you to arrange the details of your funeral — the service and the burial or cremation — in advance, relieving your family of the burden of doing it themselves.
 The payout goes to the funeral home after your death instead of to your loved ones.

 Self-Insure